An Unsupported CPU error may appear when installing or upgrading VMware ESXi hosts to 6.7 or 7.x on hardware with legacy processors.

 cdromBoot runweasel allowLegacyCPU=true

-However, this setting will only take effect until the next reboot of the ESXi host.
+However, this setting is only valid until the next reboot of the ESXi host.
 Therefore, you need to add a permanent rule to the boot.cfg file.
 This file is located at the root of one of the system partitions.

-Connect to the ESXi host via SSH and find the boot.cfg file:
+Connect to the ESXi host via SSH and locate the boot.cfg file:

 # find / | grep boot.cfg

-In my case, I found two such files (/bootbank/boot.cfg and /altbootbank/boot.cfg), so I edited both.
-You need to add the option allowLegacyCPU=true
+In my case, I found two files (/bootbank/boot.cfg and /altbootbank/boot.cfg), so I edited both.
+Add the allowLegacyCPU=true

 bootstate=0